apache/nuttx/configs/indium-f7/README.txt

         see additional README.txt files in the NuttX tools repository.

      b.
-If this is the intall configuration then Execute 'cd tools && ./configure.sh indium-f7/nsh && cd ..' in nuttx/ in order to start configuration process.
+If this is the intall configuration then Execute 'tools/configure.sh indium-f7/nsh' in nuttx/ in order to start the configuration process.
         Caution: Doing this step more than once will overwrite .config with the contents of the indium-f7/nsh/defconfig file.